|

 … he deferred praying until

-next morning, when he retired into the woods; where (according to his own
+next morning, when he retired into the woods, where (according to his own

-account afterwards) he made several attempts to pray but could scarcely
+account afterwards) he made several attempts to pray, but could scarcely

-do so, feeling that he had not done his duty, in refusing to pray in the
+do so, feeling that he had not done his duty, but that he should have prayed in the

-presence of others.
 He began to feel uneasy, and continued to feel worse

 both in mind and body, until upon reaching his own house, his appearance